goeltanmay/SecurityBot/README.md

 # SecurityBot

 This is a Github bot to make security testing even more automated and easily accessible.
+This project is a part of the CSC-510 Software Engineering course at NC State,

 ### Team Members
 * Jitin Kumar (jkumar3)